harry-s-grewal/mls-real-estate-scraper-for-realtor.ca/README.md

 What it does
 - Automates the homepage search, selects the first autocomplete result, waits for results, and parses listing cards (`div.smallListingCard`) to extract Address, Price, Bedrooms, Bathrooms, SquareFootage, MLS and Link.

-Notes
+TODO:
 - This repository currently does not implement filtering by price, beds, or baths.
-Remove those flags from your commands.
+It also has no information on rentals.

 License: MIT